dna-engine/dna-engine/README.md

 ```

 Then call the `dna.clone()` function to insert a copy of the template into the DOM.&nbsp; The
-supplied JSON data object will be used to populate the fields of the template.
+supplied JSON data object populates the fields of the template.

 #### b) JavaScript call to add book node
 ```js